GabrielAnokye/Blink-Text/README.md

 Auto-send — When you stop blinking for ~4 seconds, the message is sent to AI.

-AI reply — BlinkAI responds naturally and concisely.
+AI reply — Blink-Text responds naturally and concisely.

 🧭 Interface Overview
 Section	            Description